kimdoh/id_proto/week3/float.md

 Combining the behavior of regular block elements, inheritance rules for positioning, and floated elements gives web designers tremendous expressiveness in shaping the layout of their sites.

+There is one catch, though, in understanding the box model.